the-development/thedevelopment/_posts/2014-03-17-jorge-flores.md

 ## Let's get to know you first.
 Tell us about yourself.

-My name is Jorge Riera and I was born in Venezuela, I got my Bachelor’s degree in Graphic Design from Universidad de los Andes in Venezuela, surrounded with some great teachers such as Jorge Montero and Ramses Antolines.
+My name is Jorge Riera and I was born in Venezuela, I got my Bachelor's degree in Graphic Design from Universidad de los Andes in Venezuela, surrounded with some great teachers such as Jorge Montero and Ramses Antolines.
 I have earned a Masters degree in Web Design and on User Interface while working abroad as a junior art director for in-time comunicacion in Madrid.

 My big dream has always been to travel around the world and that's what I have been doing since I have memory, I have worked in Spain, Thailand, Puerto Rico, New York and now in the Czech Republic.
 I am already planning to move this year to Russia or China, I haven't decided yet.